Wellness

 6. Nature Connection

-Spending time in nature is deeply grounding and stress-reducing:
+Time in nature is grounding and helps lower stress:

 • Daily walks outdoors